snowflakedb/snowflake-cli/README.md

 ## Limitations
 - Only been tested on Linux and Mac.
 Not sure if it works on Windows.
-- Only currently works for Python functions (init, create, build, deploy, execute, describe)
+- Basic support for Python functions (describe, execute, package, create) and Streamlits (create, deploy, list)

 ## Installation